-- That MPM is licensed by the Malta Financial Services Authority to act as the Retirement Scheme Administrator ('RSA') and Trustee of the Scheme.
+- 1. That MPM is licensed by the Malta Financial Services Authority to act as the Retirement Scheme Administrator ('RSA') and Trustee of the Scheme.
 That the Scheme is licensed as a Personal Retirement Scheme. - 2.
 That Continental Wealth Management ('CWM') is a company registered in Spain.
 Before it ceased to trade, CWM acted as adviser and provided financial advice to investors.
 CWM was authorised to trade in Spain and in France by Trafalgar International GmbH ('Trafalgar').
 Global Net Limited ('Global Net'), an unregulated company, is an associate company of Trafalgar and offers administrative services to entities outside the European Union. - 3.
 That MPM is not linked or affiliated in any manner to CWM, Trafalgar or Global Net. - 4.
-That MPM is not licensed to provide investment advice.

-- 5. That without prejudice to MPM's defence that it is not responsible for the Complainant's claims, more than two years have lapsed since the conduct complained of took place and that therefore pursuant to Article 21(1)(c) of Chapter 555 of the Laws of Malta, the Complaint cannot be entertained. - 6.
-MPM noted that the Complainant's application form lists John Owens and Richard Peasley from CWM as the Complainant's professional adviser as indicated in the Application Form.
-MPM noted that a declaration by Richard Peasley as to the suitability of the Complainant's underlying investment is also in the application form (page 4, section 9). - 7.
-MPM submitted that the Complainant's risk profile was chosen by the Complainant and her adviser.
-It was noted that the document received by the RSA and reflecting the Complainant's chosen risk profile in the application form was not attached to the Complainant's complaint.
-It was further noted that the application form attached to the reply, clearly shows the chosen risk profile as Medium to High risk.
+That MPM is not licensed to provide investment advice. - 5.
+That MPM shall address each of the issues raised by the Complainant in the Complaint. - 6.
+MPM submitted that without prejudice to its defence that it is not responsible for the Complainant's claims, more than two years have lapsed since the conduct complained of took place and that therefore pursuant to Article 21(1)(c) of Chapter 555 of the Laws of Malta, the Complaint cannot be entertained. - 7.
+MPM noted that the Complainant's application form identified Neil Hathaway from CWM as the Complainant's professional adviser and that the application form (page 4) included a declaration by Neil Hathaway confirming that the investment advice is within the investment guidelines. - 8.
+MPM submitted that the appointment of CWM as the Complainant's adviser is also confirmed on the application submitted to Skandia Life Ireland Limited (which later changed its name to Old Mutual International Ireland Limited ('OMI')).
+MPM noted that on this form, Anthony Downs (or Alan Gorringe or Neil Hathaway) of CWM is also listed as the person with whom contact must be made in case the need to clarify investment choice details arises.
+MPM further noted that on page 11 of the form, Neil Hathaway from CWM accepted to be appointed as fund adviser and made the declaration set out on page 12.
+MPM noted that the appointment of CWM as fund adviser is also confirmed in the fund adviser form.